Quantum optical coherence: From linear to nonlinear interferometers: Experimental Results

 Next, the setup is then reconfigured as a nonlinear inteferometer by simply setting the QWPs to 0$^\circ$ and pumping the waveguide in both the forward and reverse directions.
 The ratio of the pump powers driving the preparer and analyzer are chosen such that they maximize the visibility of the coincidence counts \cite{OnoOL2019observation}.

-The measured singles and coincidence count rates are shown in Fig. \ref{PDC2_SU11_Exp01}(b) as the position of the movable mirror MM is scanned over several millimeters with a resolution of $\sim$100~nm.
+The measured singles and coincidence count rates are shown in Fig. \ref{PDC2_SU11_Exp01}(b) as the position of the MM is scanned over several millimeters with a resolution of $\sim$100~nm.
 It is immediately apparent that the envelope of the observed interference traces for all three measurements is practically identical.
-The shape of these envelopes is affected by the spectral filtering, which is explained in detail in the Appendix \ref{appendix_Filter}.
+The shape of these envelopes is affected by the spectral filtering, which is explained in detail in Appendix \ref{appendix_Filter}.
 Moreover, by zooming into the region of highest visibility, one can see that all three traces exhibit identical frequencies and phases, Fig. \ref{PDC2_SU11_Exp01}(c).
 However, one should also note that the maximum visibility of the two singles count rates ($\sim$ 50\%) and the coincidence count rates ($\sim$ 100\%) vary significantly.
+This difference is mainly caused by imperfect coupling into waveguide and fibers as well as other losses in the setup.

 The delay required to reach the point of optimal visibility reveals further information about the presented system.
 As expected, the optimal visibility for the singles and coincidence count rates is found around a mirror position of 10.40~mm, corresponding to a time delay of $2 \Delta \tau_0 = -4.50$~ps; see Eq. \eqref{eq:SU11_g11}.
 This delay corresponds to twice the temporal walk-off ($\Delta \tau_{0}$) that one would expect between signal and idler photons when generating these photons in a single pass of the waveguide.
 This configuration corresponds to the situation where a photon pair generated in the preparer has the same delay between signal and idler photons as a photon pair generated in the analyzer upon detection.
-This ensures indistinguishability between generation in the first and in the second stage, a necessary condition to achieve perfect interference in the nonlinear interferometer \cite{HerzogPRL1994}.
+This ensures indistinguishability between generation in the first and second stages, a necessary condition to achieve perfect interference in the nonlinear interferometer \cite{HerzogPRL1994}.